validmind/developer-framework/scripts/README.md

 The tests are separated into subdirectories based on the category and type of test.
 For example, `validmind/tests/model_validation/sklearn` contains all of the model validation tests for sklearn-compatible models.
 There are two subdirectories in this folder: `metrics/` and `threshold_tests/` that contain the different types of tests.
 Any sub category can be used here and the `__init__.py` file will automatically pick up the tests.

-Please see the notebook `listing-and-loading-tests.ipynb` for more information and examples and to learn about how the directory relates to the test's ID which is used across the ValidMind platform.
+Please see the notebook `listing-and-loading-tests.ipynb` for more information and examples and to learn about how the directory relates to the test's ID which is used across the ValidMind Platform.

 To create a new test, you can use the create_new_test.py script to generate a metric or threshold test.
 This script will create a new test file in the appropriate directory and will also create a new test class in that file.
 It is registered as a custom Poetry script in the `pyproject.toml` and it can be used as follows: